Salesforce Data Loader Overview: Understand Your Data

-- Files must be set up Column Headers not Row Headers.
+- Files must be set up as Column Headers, not Row Headers.
 Only the 1st row should have column headers.

 - Ensure Data is in the proper format depending on the fields being updated for that object’s record.

-For example: if referencing an Account on Contact, enter the Salesforce ID of that Account instead of the "Name" of the Account.
-Best Practice is to use the 18 C ID for that record in the lookup.
-Also, to ensure data quality, make sure that all Salesforce IDs you enter in Data Loader are in the correct case.
+For example: if referencing an Account on Contact, enter the Salesforce ID of that Account instead of the “Name” of the Account.
+The best practice is to use the 18 C ID for that record in the lookup.
+Also, to ensure data quality, ensure that all Salesforce IDs you enter in Data Loader is in the correct case.